25-1-Great Vocals

 Writer/Composer: Sam Cooke (1963)

-Sam’s silky-smoothe R&B voice was packed with Soul—This composition of his became an anthem for civil rights and for lifting up the downtrodden.
-He sings it with such compassion that most honest-hearted people even feel a measure of guilt because its message has always gone straight for the heart.
-Possibly the greatest Soul song ever delivered in modern times, and from a singer also who really died way too soon.
-His crystal-clear, heartfelt delivery is now legendary, as his voice was instantly recognizable, and this selection still passes the test of time.
+Sam’s silky-smooth R&B voice was packed with Soul—this personal composition of his became an anthem for civil rights and for lifting up the downtrodden.
+He sings it with such compassion that most honest-hearted people even feel a measure of guilt because its truthful message, and it has always gone straight for the heart.
+Ultimately this has become possibly the greatest Soul song ever delivered in modern times, and from a singer who also really died way too soon.
+His emotional, crystal-clear, heartfelt delivery has become legendary, as his voice is instantly recognizable.
+This selection still passes the test of time, gaining spiritual, social and moving momentum through the subsequent decades.
 If it touches you and you weep, that’s okay!…Extraordinary and Inspirational!

 14. SOMEONE TO WATCH OVER ME “Oh Kay” (1951)